tfairclough/Project-2-API-React-App/README.md

 - Add input validation so the User has to enter a minimum set of required inputs (Name and Flag)
 - Add react hooks to simplify how I am passing props and state
-- Add a Reacte Route to handle mutiple views
+- Add a Reacte Route to handle mutiple page views